 Many different versions of low-carb diets have come and gone over the past several decades, but one carb-restrictive diet that’s been around for generations and is garnering significant attention today is the ketogenic diet.
-Far from a fad diet, the keto diet has actually been practiced safely since the 1920s, when it was first used by clinicians treating ill, obese, and epileptic patients.
+Far from a fad diet, the keto diet has actually been practiced safely since the 1920s, when it was first used by clinicians treating ill, obese, and epileptic clients.

 What is the Ketogenic diet?